 How to plan your trip to Maui

-Places to stay in Maui: You’ll find most hotels and resorts located on the western and southern part of the island.
+Places to stay in Maui: You’ll find most hotels and resorts located on the western and southern parts of the island.
 Personally, I love Kaanapali and Lahaina area as the beaches are great, not too crowded and also close to great restaurants and shopping in Lahaina.

 I also recommend finding an oceanview suite or condo with a full kitchen.
 It’s worth the upgrade to wake up every morning to a beautiful view as pictured above.
 Here is a list of where to stay in Maui.